 Chapter 13: Final Preparations

+the door.
 “You think she’s in there?”
 She heard Sally ask.

 “I’m beginning to wonder if…”

-and climbed out of bed.
+groaned and climbed out of bed.
 Last night had been so exciting

 “They are all on their way to the ranch to keep your fiancé

 preoccupied while we get you and your wedding preparations all

-have the cook wrestling up a big breakfast for us all.
+Now, I have the cook wrestling up a big breakfast for us all.

 Ann laughed.
 “Men?”

-children have gone to Lucille Bennet’s house.
+the children have gone to Lucille Bennet’s house.
 She and some